RMITLibrary/design-system/content/visual/breakpoints.md

 </ul>
 <p>The development focus should be on Extra extra large, Extra large and X-small breakpoints (95% of all users use these breakpoints)</p>
 <h2>Columns</h2>
-<p>The Dewey design system uses Bootstrap 5’s column grid: 12 columns with 24px gutters (12px left and right)</p>
+<p>The design system uses Bootstrap 5’s column grid: 12 columns with 24px gutters (12px left and right)</p>
 <figure>
     <img src="../../images/columns.png" alt="" />
 </figure>